benchmarko/CPCBasic/README.md

 - *|RENUM,...*: similar to *RENUM* but with a 4th parameter to keep line numbers starting with this line
 - Computations with numbers are not limited to 16 bit
 - *PEEK & POKE* features:
-  - Access screen memory in address range &C000-&FFFF or &4000-&7FFF
+  - Access screen memory in screen base address range, e.g. &C000-&FFFF or &4000-&7FFF
   - Access character map data starting at *HIMEM*+1 after *SYMBOL AFTER* n with n<256

 ## Supported CALLs and OUTs